xddemir/Pycraft/README.md

 # Pycraft

 This is a project in which I aim to test my abilities and learn new skills, and show what I can do to the community thank you all very much for coming here and I hope you enjoy and are inspired to fire up IDLE yourself.
+Made with Python 3.7 64 bit and Windows Visual Studio Code for ease of use and id strongly recommend these!

 ## Setup